DigitalFuturesOCADU/YouveBeenNotified/README.md

 - Reading / Using information from the Real Time Clock
 - Controlling Servos and other actuators as outputs
 - Drawing the the LED Matrix for Debugging

+## Installing the Library

+- Open the Arduino Library Manager
+- Search YouveBeenNotified or DIGF
+- Press the **Install** Button *Note* If you have previously installed the library, press **Update**

+## Using the LED Matrix for Debugging

+For this project, we will be using the LED Matrix for Debugging and back-end information

+- This will use the ArduinoAnimation library, which should already be installed
+- A specific guide for using this library with the R4 Wifi is available here [Arduino Graphics Guide](ArduinoGraphics_R4.md)

 ## Real Time Clock (RTC) on Arduino R4 WiFi